Assistant Professor of International Relations

-Her first book, Ploughshares & Swords: India’s Nuclear Program in the Global Cold War, examines the first forty years of India’s nuclear program through the prisms of geopolitics and technopolitics.
-It is under contract to be published with Cornell University Press.
+Sarkar’s first book, Ploughshares & Swords: India’s Nuclear Program in the Global Cold War, is forthcoming with Cornell University Press in 2022.
+It examines the first forty years of India’s nuclear program through the prisms of geopolitics and technopolitics.

-Born in Calcutta, India, she obtained her doctorate in History from the Graduate Institute Geneva in Switzerland.
-She has held prestigious fellowships such as the Albert Gallatin Fellowship in International Affairs at Yale, Stanton Nuclear Security Fellowship at Harvard, and the Niehaus Fellowship in U.S. Foreign Policy and International Security at Dartmouth College.
+Born and raised in Calcutta, India, she obtained her doctorate in History from the Graduate Institute Geneva in Switzerland after obtaining a Masters in Sociology from the University of Paris IV-Sorbonne.
+She has held numerous prestigious fellowships such as the Albert Gallatin Fellowship in International Affairs at Yale, the Ernest May Fellowship in History & Policy, and the Stanton Nuclear Security Fellowship both at Harvard, and the Niehaus Fellowship in U.S. Foreign Policy and International Security at Dartmouth College.

 Professor Sarkar’s areas of research expertise are 20th century South Asia, history of U.S. foreign relations, politics of nuclear technologies, and connected partitions.